 - Provide implementation guidance based on best practices to the organization throughout the life cycle of the project.

-AWS Solutions Architect – Associate (Feb 2018) Exam Summary
+AWS Solutions Architect – Associate SAA-C01 Exam Summary

 - AWS has updated the exam concepts from the focus being on individual services to more building of scalable, highly available, cost-effective, performant, resilient and operational effective architecture